survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 }
 ```

-The current implementation doesn't do much.
+If you check out the implementation at the browser, you can see that the current implementation doesn't do much.
 It just shows a plus button and *lanes should go here* text.
 Even the add button doesn't work yet.
 We still need to model `Lane` and attach `Notes` to that to make this all work.

 ## Modeling `Lane`